Covid-19 Frequently Asked questions

 Bulk orders are orders for a minimum of 240 test kits or more where wholesale sales prices apply.

-You must contact us with your company details (name, address, contact number and email) and details of the number of test kits you require.
+You may place an order directly online with us or you may contact us with your company details (name, address, contact number and email) and details of the number of test kits you require.

 All email queries are responded to within 48 hours, this depends on how busy we are.